Function objects and lambdas

 isn't used outside the function anyway), giving us this:

-Not only is this shorter, it really is a clearer expression of what is actually going on. twice
+Not only is this shorter, but it is also a clearer expression of what is going on. twice

 returns a function that has the